Mashfiqur/kong-prototype/README.md

 1. Open Postman.
 2. Make a POST request to one of the following URLs:
-   - [http://localhost:8000/app/upload](http://localhost:8000/app/upload) (With the help of KONG ADMIN URL.
+   - [http://localhost:8000/app/upload](http://localhost:8000/app/upload) (With the help of KONG API Gateway URL.
 This will forward to app service as we mentioned in the kong.yaml configuration file.)
    - [http://localhost:5000/upload](http://localhost:5000/upload) (Through app service base URL)
 3. Set the `Content-Type` header to `multipart/form-data`.
 4. Attach a file using the appropriate key('file').